-The following emergency numbers shall be stored in the ME for use when no emergency numbers are stored in the SIM: 000, 08, 112, 110, 911 and 999.
+When no emergency numbers are stored within the USIM the following numbers shall be stored in the ME for use as emergency numbers: 112, and 911.

-Note: Emergency numbers stored in the ME, for use when no emergency numbers are stored in the SIM, should not overlap with existing service numbers used by any operator.
+Note: Emergency numbers stored in the ME, for use when no emergency numbers are stored in the SIM/USIM, should not overlap with existing service numbers used by any operator.